-Chui was very passionate about food.
-He did extensive research about each dish’s history and it was inspiring to see that he had so much passion for what he does.
+Chui is very passionate about food.
+He does extensive research about each dish’s history and it’s inspiring to see that he has so much passion for what he does.
 As he said, every bite tells a story.
 It didn’t make sense to me until we went on this food tour.

 Lemi recognized The Chui Show as a great avenue to promote local hidden gems.
 Carl Chuidian, the host and producer of the online series, gives honest reviews of small businesses and he makes sure the food is highlighted in the best way possible.

 I’ve always known that Pampanga has some of the best Filipino food in the country, but I’ve never tried authentic Kapampangan dishes.
 Luckily, I was asked to tag along to help film Lemi’s collaboration with The Chui Show.
 Through the Pampanga Food Tour series, I experienced the local cuisine while getting to know Chui as well.